-As the recipient of the Battey National Educator Award, Hoover will get a $7,500 honorarium for Thapa and a $1,500 grant for the American Embassy School to be applied, with suggestions from the winner, to programs at the school.
+As the recipient of the Battey National Educator Award, Hoover will get a $7,500 honorarium and a $1,500 grant for the American Embassy School to be applied, with suggestions from the winner, to programs at the school.

 Born in Boston, Hoover earned a B.S. in biology from Hobart College in New York, and an M.A. in that subject from the State University of New York (SUNY), Binghamton.

 Five years later, Hoover began teaching in international schools, first at the American School of Kinshasa in Zaire.
 After being evacuated from that country in the midst of civil unrest in October 1991, Hoover returned to California to teach for one semester at the Buckley School in North Hollywood.
 He then joined the faculty of the International School of Bangkok, and worked in Thailand from 1992-95.
 Since then he has taught at the American Embassy School in New Delhi.
 Founded in 1952, it is an independent, co-educational day school which offers an educational program from pre-kindergarten (Early Childhood Education) through grade 12.

 "As a student at Hobart and SUNY Binghamton, I did not intend to teach.
 During those years, I simply enjoyed biology and I wanted to get as much as I could.
 I let my passion for the subject pull me along, rather than an intended career," Hoover notes.